What to expect at Prince Philip’s funeral

 Since his death, Philip’s body has been lying in rest at a private chapel at Windsor Castle.

 The day of the funeral, at about 2:40 p.m. in London, the body is to be moved into a Land Rover equipped as a hearse, according to Buckingham Palace’s plans.
-The car will then make the less-then ten-minute-drive to St. George’s Chapel, also at Windsor Castle.
+The car will then make the less-than-10-minute-drive to St. George’s Chapel, also at Windsor Castle.

 Along the way, the road will be lined with military personnel in acknowledgment of the late prince’s naval service.
 A band will precede the Land Rover, flanked by members of the Royal Marines and other regiments associated with the late prince.